lucasvonhagen/lucasvonhagen/README.md

 - **Other:** AI, Machine Learning, Data Structures, Algorithms, OOP, Agile Development, TDD.

 ## 🚀 Projects
-Here are some of my notable projects:
+Here are some of my GitHub projects:
 - **[TwitterBotIdentification]([link](https://github.com/lucasvonhagen/TwitterBotIdentification))** – A small webapplication for identifying bots on Twitter, utilizes Flask and machine learning algorithms created from scratch.

 ## 📫 Socials